prisnr-games/secret-dapp/contracts/README.md

 secretd q tx {txhash}
 ```

-Now we initialize the contract.
-The `CODE_ID` might be different if you've uploaded other contracts:
+Now we initialize the contract from the test user `a`.
+The `CODE_ID` might be different if you've uploaded other contracts.
+Change `INIT` if you do not want the colors and shapes to have equal probability:

 ```sh
 CODE_ID=1